Sean-Confoy/SeanConfoy.github.io/_pages/about.md

 ## Proffesional Skills

-Catherine also has experience managing engineering organizations.
+Sean also has experience managing engineering organizations.
 She holds the role of Chief People Officer and Advanced Concept System Leader in the [Vanderbilt Fusion Project](https://www.vanderbiltfusion.org/).
 She also runs her own tutoring business named [Cat's Tutoring](https://catstutoring.squarespace.com/) in which she tutors students at local Nashville High Schools and helps to set up other Vanderbilt students with a tutoring job.
 Some of her specific proffesional skills include:

 * Organizational Management
 * Microsoft Suite